Stay in Range: Deeper Into Bulletproofs

 This is the input to the IPA: the prover produces a short recursive proof that l,r=t^\langle \mathbf{l},\mathbf{r} \rangle = \hat{t}.

-If you need a refresher, checkout out Breaking Down Bulletproofs (part 1) and Unfolding the Bulletproofs Magic (part 2).
+In case you forgot, you can find our previous articles here: Breaking Down Bulletproofs (part 1) and Unfolding the Bulletproofs Magic (part 2).

 What the final proof looks like#